isabella232/aetmodel/ThreatModel.md

 ## Assumptions

-The following list contains assumptions at the core of the threat model for the Aeternity blockain.
+The following list contains assumptions at the core of the threat model for the Aeternity blockchain.
 The list is **not** exhaustive and should be extended with additional assumptions about the functionality and structure of the Aeternity blockchain.
 The purpose of the list is - once complete - to explicitly list all assumptions that impact the security of the Aeternity blockchain and thus facilitate future work on improving the security and robustness of the blockchain.